Steventon, Hampshire: History

 The Victorian Steventon Manor (built in 1877) which replaced an early Norman building was destroyed by fire in 1932.
 It was replaced by an Elizabethan manor which was demolished in 1970 after being vandalized.
-The site is now covered by the M3 highway.
+The site is now covered by the M3 motorway.

 Governance

 The village is a civil parish and part of the Overton, Laverstoke and Steventon ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.